Faucet Basics: Part 3 Keeping Faucets Safe & Reliable

 The Germs Inside Your Faucets

-The extensive national effort to remove lead from faucets and to restrict water flow the ever-lower rates to conserve both water and energy is having some unexpected consequences.
-Studies are finding an increasing problem with the build-up of micro-organisms that are finding happy homes inside our slower-flowing faucets.
+The extensive national effort to remove lead from faucets and to restrict water flow to ever-lower rates to conserve both water and energy is having some unexpected consequences.
+Researchers are finding an increasing problem with the build-up of micro-organisms that are finding happy homes inside our slower-flowing faucets.